 - nonsteroidal anti-inflammatory drugs, such as aspirin, ibuprofen (Advil, Motrin), and naproxen (Aleve)

-A person should make their doctor aware of all health issues before using prednisone.
+A person needs to make their doctor aware of all health issues before using prednisone.
 This drug can worsen certain conditions, including diabetes and high blood pressure.

-A person should also let the doctor know if they may be pregnant, are trying to become pregnant, or have a history of allergic reactions to corticosteroids.
+People also need to let a doctor know if they may be pregnant, are trying to become pregnant, or have a history of allergic reactions to corticosteroids.

 Prednisone and other corticosteroids may work well for short periods to suppress symptoms, but they are not a viable long-term solution.
 For the maintenance of UC, doctors

 A doctor may prescribe one or more of the following medications, which people take in the long term to help prevent UC flares and progression:

 - Aminosalicylates: These drugs decrease inflammation in the intestinal lining, and doctors typically use them to treat mild to moderate UC.
 Examples include:

-- Immunomodulators: These can be helpful when neither aminosalicylates nor prednisone can control symptoms, or when a doctor wants to make other medications, such as biologics, more effective.
+- Immunomodulators: These can be helpful when neither aminosalicylates nor prednisone can control symptoms.
+They can also benefit when a doctor wants to make other medications, such as biologics, more effective.
 Examples can include:

 - Janus kinase, or JAK, inhibitors: These oral medications, which include tofacitinib (Xeljanz) and upadacitinib (Rinvoq), block a specific enzyme responsible for inflammation.
-They can be effective in treating moderate to severe UC if biologics do not work well.
+They can effectively treat moderate to severe UC if biologics do not work well.

 - Biologics: These medications contain natural materials that block certain proteins from causing inflammation.
 Doctors reserve their use for moderate to severe cases of UC.
 Examples can include:

 As the Crohn’s and Colitis Foundation points out, certain foods may trigger UC symptoms.
 If this is the case, dietary changes can help a person manage the condition.
-For example, a person may wish to avoid spicy or high fiber foods.
+For example, an individual may wish to avoid spicy or high fiber foods.

 If medications and dietary changes do not help, a doctor may recommend a colectomy.
 This procedure involves removing the large bowel, which comprises the colon and rectum, and replacing it with an external or internal pouch.